 Traditionally, the focus of discourse communities used to be interpersonal communication at the workplace.
 However, the trend shifted in recent years to web-based discourse communities.
 While getting into the study of discourse community one must questions,

 The convolution of any research topic requires an intimate aspect of the individual and writing produced since being a part of such a social group.
-Principally, there is no existence of a discourse community without interacting between individuals and the literature they produce, and the opinions regarding other members of the community.
-Often, members do not classify themselves as “discourse community.”
+Principally, there is no existence of a discourse community without interaction between individuals and the literature they produce, and the opinions regarding other members of the community.
+Often, members do not classify themselves as a “discourse community.”
 Rather, they take it involving themselves in something that is of their sheer interest, where others also have the common interest.

-Lester Faigley, examining the topic of discourse communities and their writing from a social theoretical perspective, argues that an author shaped by the social and interactive norms around him and so his text bound up within those social contexts.
+Lester Faigley, examining the topic of discourse communities and their writing from a social theoretical perspective, argues that an author is shaped by the social and interactive norms around him.
+His text is bound up within those social contexts.
 Text is not detached to document solely, somewhat representative of the principles and delicate rhetorical shades of the environment in which it has formed.

-While considering individuals a vital part of discourse communities, it is not limited to the involvement of people from distinct linguistic and cultural backgrounds as they begin to adapt to the standards of that discourse community.
+While considering individuals a vital part of discourse communities.
+It is not limited to the involvement of people from distinct linguistic and cultural backgrounds as they begin to adapt to the standards of that discourse community.
 However, based on the pursuit of a common goal, involvement in one discourse community does not hinder participation in other groups.
 Cultural differences can inhibit the anticipated flexibility of learning in communities of practice.
-Cultural barriers can overcome by creating an online community, as some people tend to perform better-using technology.
+Cultural barriers can be overcome by creating an online community.
+Some people tend to perform better using technology.
 Besides, the students, in many cases, tend to perform better in online discourse communities than in a classroom environment.

-With the above description, it is clear that place of employment, our class, friends group, and all groups to which we belong are discourse community.
-And their success only depends on online communication, interpersonal communication, or the blend of both.
+With the above description, it is clear that our place of employment, our class, friends group, and all groups to which we belong are discourse communities.
+And their success only depends on online communication, interpersonal communication, or a blend of both.